 Good neighbor energy fund, Salvation Army.

 This fund helps qualified Massachusetts residents pay electric, gas, and oil bills when they have financial problems and can't pay their energy bills.
 Site includes both how to contribute and how to get assistance.

 Low income home energy assistance program (LIHEAP), Mass.
 Dept. of Housing and Community Development

 "Known commonly as Fuel Assistance, the Low Income Home Energy Assistance Program (LIHEAP) provides eligible households with help in paying a portion of winter heating bills."
-Site includes everything you need to know about fuel assistance, including forms, eligibility guidelines, and procedures.
+Site includes everything you need to know about fuel assistance, including eligibility guidelines and service providers by town.